stephenlepisto/designpatternexamples/docs/strategy.md

 the interface can deal with matching files and recursing through folders.

 The same approach can be taken with displaying the information:
-  - Display all information about files/folders in sorted order
+  - Show all information about files/folders in sorted order
-  - Display only the names of files/folders in sorted order
+  - Show only the names of files/folders in sorted order
-  - Display only the names of files in sorted order
+  - Show only the names of files in sorted order
-  - Display only the names of folders in sorted order
+  - Show only the names of folders in sorted order

 Each of these display options could be a strategy.
 Define an interface that takes a list of information about files/folders and display all or